SkoolNotes/Taproot/2020HIST201/KBhHIST201TheEnlightenment.md

 		* Kepler: Elliptical orbits, planetary motion
 		* Newton: gravity, motion, calculus
 * The Enlightment
-	* What are people like in the state of nature
+	* What are people like in the state of nature?
-	* Was there a time before government
+	* Was there a time before government?
-	* Can we extract first principles of society and politics
+	* Can we extract first principles of society and politics?
+	* Remember: how will democracy work?